IBM-Cloud/terraform-provider-ibm/website/docs/d/is_subnet_reserved_ips.html.markdown

 layout: "ibm"
 page_title: "IBM : reserved_ips"
 description: |-
-  Lists all the information in reserved IP for Subnet.
+  Lists all the information in reserved IP for subnet.
 ---

 # ibm_is_subnet_reserved_ips